Women for Harding

 The purpose of our various projects is to support Harding University and its students by contributing money to the Women for Harding Scholarship Fund.

 Send a little happiness from home to your student during the school year and help Associated Women for Harding raise money for its scholarship fund.
 All packages include discount coupons from local merchants.
-There are four ways to let your student know you are thinking about him or her:
+Order a celebration bag.

 Application Deadline: February 15, 2022